How FICO Credit Scores Are Calculated

 Improving your score

-Before you can improve your credit score, you must get your score and make sure that the credit reports from each agency are correct.
-Fair Isaac, the company that invented the first FICO credit score, offers scores on its website: myFICO.com.
-It's inexpensive, fast, and easy to get your credit score as well as credit reports from all three reporting agencies.
-Also available are helpful information and online tools that can help you analyze what actions might have the greatest impact on your FICO score.
+In order to improve your FICO score, you must obtain the credit reports that are used to build it, and of course, you need the score itself.
+Fair Isaac, the company that offered the original FICO credit score, offers credit scores on myFICO.com.
+It's inexpensive, fast, and easy to get your credit score as well as credit reports from all three agencies.
+Also available are helpful information and tools that can help you analyze what actions might have the greatest impact on your FICO score.

-You can get a federally-mandated free credit report once a year from the three major agencies by visiting AnnualCreditReport.com.
+You can get a free credit report once per year from all three credit reporting agencies when you visit AnnualCreditReport.com.
 These reports do not include a free credit score, but it's very inexpensive to get one at the same time.

-Armed with this information, you will be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.
+Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to get the most favorable mortgage.